csckcac/platform/products/as/modules/distribution/README.txt

 For additional support information please refer to http://wso2.com/support/

-For more information on WSO2 AppServer, visit the WSO2 Oxygen Tank (http://wso2.org)
+For more information on WSO2 Application Server, visit the WSO2 Oxygen Tank (http://wso2.org)

 Crypto Notice
 -------------